joshbrew/Vulkan-Compute-Example/README.md

 N-Body example using Vulkan Computes.
 - [Other examples](https://github.com/SaschaWillems/Vulkan#examples) that can be converted to run on this.
-- Works on Windows, should work on Linux, maybe Mac.
+- Works on Windows, should work on Linux, can re-add Android support.

 With:
 - GLI